 - Rev. Martin Luther King Jr.

-Born in Providence RI in 1969, Mike has lived in Foster with his family for 16 years.
-Married to his high school sweetheart Sherri Lombari for 20 years, the couple have an 18 year old daughter Paige, attending the URI School of Nursing, and a 16 year old son Séighín, a Junior at Ponaganset High School.
+Born in Providence RI in 1969, Mike has lived in Foster with his family for 20 years.
+Married to his high school sweetheart Sherri Lombari for 23 years, the couple have a 21 year old daughter Paige, attending the URI School of Nursing, and an 18 year old son Séighín.

 Mike owned two RI manufacturing businesses for over 15 years and has been a real estate investor since 1992.
 Small businesses are the backbone of our economy, and Representative Chippendale is intimately familiar with the regulatory and tax burdens that businesses in Rhode Island must deal with simply to survive.